 Characteristics

-• Analyzes vocal tract characteristics, pitch, cadence, and pronunciation.
+• Analyzes vocal‑tract features, pitch, cadence, pronunciation and timing.

-• Can be text‑dependent (specific pass‑phrase) or text‑independent.
+• Can be text‑dependent (requires a specific pass‑phrase) or text‑independent (recognises the speaker regardless of words).

-• Works over telephone lines, microphones, or smart speakers.
+• Works over telephone lines, microphones, smart‑speakers and other audio input devices.

 Uses